 Probably, his most important award, though, is the 2020 James Mathe Mentorship Award, named in honour of one of Sen's many mentors (R.I.P.
 James).

 Sen knows that he could not have reached this level of success without the trust of all the publishers who have faith in his work.
 He would also like to thank all of the wonderful people he regularly collaborates.

 Selected Media Appearances

 Sen’s work has been featured prominently in tabletop media, gaming media in general, and beyond.
-He has been interviewed for several stories and is glad to share his experiences around the gaming table.
+He has been interviewed for several stories, articles, and books, including publications in other languages like Japan’s Nikkei.
+Sen is more than happy to share his experiences around the gaming table.

-A frequent panelist, moderator, and speaker at industry events, Sen has been honoured to be a guest at Gen Con, AnimeNorth, Fan Expo, SHUX, GrandCon, Save Against Fear, Metatopia, Breakout Con, reCONvene, ProtoTO, D4 Tabletop Creative Conference, and San Diego ComicCon.
+A frequent panelist, moderator, keynote speaker, and media representative at industry events, Sen has been honoured to be a guest at:

-As someone who values helping others gain traction in the industry, Sen has also given many workshops at the above conventions and through organizations like the Tabletop Mentorship Program and the Board Game Design Conference.
+Sen values helping others gain traction in the industry.
+He has facilitated many workshops at the above conventions and through organizations like the Tabletop Mentorship Program and the Board Game Design Conference.

 As a fierce advocate for diversity, equity, and inclusion in the tabletop industry, Sen helps to determine the recipients for the scholarships disbursed by New Voices in Gaming.
-Sen helps to curate the schedule for the Board Game Design Summit for the Game Developers Conference as part of their Advisory Committee.
-He is also a member of the working group that is bringing the Canadian Game Designer of Tomorrow scholarship to life alongside Kids Table Board Games.
+Sen also assists with curating the schedule for the Board Game Design Summit for the Game Developers Conference as part of their Advisory Committee.

-Here is Sen's presentation for Meeple Syrup's PechaKucha Kon 2021 which delves into how he uses psychological theories in game design.
+Another project they completed was PechaKucha Kon 2021.
+Sen’s submission delves into how he uses psychological theories in game design.